sphinx-doc/sphinx/doc/config.rst

    .. versionadded:: 0.5

-.. confval:: modindex_common_prefix

-   A list of prefixes that are ignored for sorting the Python module index (e.g., if this is set to ``['foo.']``, then ``foo.bar`` is shown under ``B``, not ``F``).
-This can be handy if you document a project that consists of a single package.
-Works only for the HTML builder currently.
-Default is ``[]``.

-   .. versionadded:: 0.6

-.. confval:: trim_doctest_flags

-   If true, doctest flags (comments looking like ``# doctest: FLAG, ...``) at the ends of lines are removed for all code blocks showing interactive Python sessions (i.e. doctests).
-Default is true.
-See the extension :mod:`~sphinx.ext.doctest` for more possibilities of including doctests.

-   .. versionadded:: 1.0

 .. confval:: needs_sphinx

    If set to a ``major.minor`` version string like ``'1.1'``, Sphinx will compare it with its version and refuse to build if it is too old.
+Default is no requirement.

+   .. versionadded:: 1.0

+.. confval:: nitpicky

+   If true, Sphinx will warn about *all* references where the target cannot be found.
+Default is ``False``.
+You can activate this mode temporarily using the :option:`-n` command-line switch.

    .. versionadded:: 1.0